KaustubhShejole/PSSI-MaxST/README.md

 The work also proposes an efficient similarity measure between pixel segments that have a complexity linear in numver of bins in color space.

 The results demonstrates the effectiveness of the method.

+We worked with two low-level segmentation approaches, Mean-Shift and SLIC and found out that Mean-Shift gives better segments.